 Claas Mertens

 I research geoeconomics — international economic conflict, weaponized interdependence, and the political economy of climate regulation.
-I am a Leverhulme Early Career Fellow at the University of Oxford's Blavatnik School of Government and a Junior Research Fellow at Worcester College.
-Previously a Fellow at Princeton's Niehaus Center for Globalization and Governance; DPhil/PhD in International Relations from Oxford.
+I am a Research Fellow at the University of Oxford's Blavatnik School of Government and a Junior Research Fellow of Worcester College, Oxford.
+My current work is supported by a Leverhulme fellowship for a project on geoeconomics.

 I previously worked at the international management consultancy Kearney and have taught quantitative research methods at Oxford.
 I also provide independent geopolitical consulting.